 Bicycles and motorcycles are not to be left in hallways, stairwells, or exit areas; this is a violation of the fire code and they will be removed.
-It is recommended that students lock their bike to a bicycle rack or keep it in your room when not in use.
+It is recommended that you lock your bike to a bicycle rack or keep it in your room when not in use.
 Motorcycles must be parked in a designated parking space.